-You can sell valid manufacturer's coupons on eBay, but there are a few limitations.
-Please see the guidelines below to learn more about what limits are placed on the sale of coupons.
+You can sell valid coupons on eBay, but there are a few limitations.
+Please see the guidelines below to learn more about the limits on the sale of coupons.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.